 On exploring the data, I found no definite patterns or relations between the various datasets.
 If there were any, my untrained eye definitely missed so.
 And, although I didn’t get straightforward results I continued to visualize the data sets to explore in the hope to learn something new in the process and with the intent to find a way to make these datasets useful for people.

-I mapped datasets like population density, Land area, Average age, Median Income in each neighborhood against the number of parks and recreational facilities in that neighborhood.
 Due to project timeline constraints, I explored only about half of the 91 neighborhoods in Pittsburgh.

 03 VISUAL DESIGN

 Exploring the form